Hyundai N: N production models

-On July 13, 2017, the first mass-production model of the N brand, the iconic i30 N, was launched in the European market.
-Since its inception, the i30 N has used a turbocharged GDi engine, electronically controlled differential limiter (e-LSD), and electronically controlled suspension as part of its standard equipment.
+On July 13, 2017, the first mass-production model of the N brand, the i30 N, was launched in the European market.
+Since its inception, the i30 N has included a turbocharged GDI engine, electronically controlled differential limiter (e-LSD), and electronically controlled suspension as part of its standard equipment.

-The following year in 2018, the second N-branded model, the Veloster N, was launched, this time targeting the Asia Pacific market.
-In October of that year, the i30 Fastback was also unveiled at the Paris Motor Show.
-The i30 Fastback is a five-door coupe version of the i30.
+The following year in 2018, the second N-branded model, the Veloster N, was launched, which targeted the Asia Pacific market.
+In October of that year, the i30 N Fastback was also unveiled at the Paris Motor Show, which is a five-door coupe version of the i30 N.

 After the 2019 WRC season where Hyundai Motorsport won the manufacturer's title, a new division, "N Performance Parts", was launched.

 In April 2020, the dual-clutch transmission (DCT) was introduced on the Veloster N, which until then only had a manual gearbox.
-Other improvements introduced that year were the NGS (N-Grin Shift) system which helps improve acceleration and the NPS (N-Power Shift) that synchronizes transmission shifts with the engine.
+Other improvements introduced that year were the NGS (N-Grin Shift) system which helps improve acceleration and the NPS (N-Power Shift) which synchronizes transmission shifts with the engine.

 Also, in 2020, the i20 N was revealed through the YouTube Hyundai N Worldwide official channel.
 The new model uses the Gamma II engine from previous generations of the N-Line to produce 204 horsepower.
 Hyundai used an i20 N for the 2020 WRC season.

 In April 2021, the Hyundai N Day event was held online, mainly because of the COVID-19 pandemic.
-This event unveiled the brand's new slogan 'Never just drive' as well as the first high-performance SUV model, the Kona N. Additionally, the new Elantra/i30 N based on the 7th generation Elantra/i30 was revealed.
+This event unveiled the brand's new slogan 'Never just drive' as well as the first high-performance SUV model, the Kona N. Additionally, the new Elantra/Avante/i30 Sedan N based on the 7th generation Elantra was revealed.
 Other announcements included the improved NGS of the Veloster N DCT and the use of the Knuckle Integrated Drive Axle (IDA), a technology acquired through WRC that minimizes output loss during acceleration.

-In 2022, the N version of the Ioniq 5 EV SUV with 585 PS/436 kW, and with a acceleration of 0 to 100 km/h in 3.5s was announced.
+In 2022, the N version of the Ioniq 5 EV SUV with 585 PS/436 kW, and with an acceleration of 0 to 100 km/h in 3.5s was announced.
 It borrows components from Kia's EV6 GT.